dLuxKid/social-media-api/README.md

 ### Like Routes

 ```
-POST   /like/like-tweet       - Like a tweet
+POST   /like/like-post       - Like a post
-DELETE /like/unlike-tweet     - Unlike a tweet
+DELETE /like/unlike-post     - Unlike a post
 ```

 ### Follow Routes